Use Lymwave with Windsurf through MCP

 Is this an official Windsurf integration?

-No. This page describes how Lymwave MCP tools are intended to work with Windsurf and Cascade workflows.
+No. This page describes how the Lymwave MCP server can be used with Windsurf and Cascade workflows.
 It should not claim an official Windsurf partnership unless one exists.

 Does this replace the Lymwave dashboard?